Pxxmie/Docker/Docker_profile.md

+# Creating an index.html, Dockerfile and Pushing to Docker Hub

+In this guide, Ill will show you how to create a  index.html file in your local machine, build a Docker image with it, and push the image to Docker Hub.

-### Add profile to index.html on local machine:
+### Create the index.html file on local machine:

-- Open your gitbash terminal, naviagte to the folder you have created.
-Now create a index.html file.
+- Open your gitbash terminal, Create a new file named index.html.

     ```bash
     nano index.html